How To Disconnect From Social Media

 More often than not, the mere sight of your phone can be enough to distract you – irrespective of whether the notifications are on or off.

-Therefore, if you really want to disconnect from social media and remain focused on your work, it might be a good idea to completely hide your phone from sight.
+Therefore, if you really want to detach from social media and remain focused on your work, it might be a good idea to completely hide your phone from sight.

 This might mean hiding your phone in a drawer or simply tucking it into your pocket.